magsdal3na/magsdal3na/README.md

 - 👋 Hi, I’m @magsdal3na
 - ⌨ I’m in school for Computer Science with an emphasis in Software Engineering.
-- 🌱 Currently in a class focusing on C++.
+- 🌱 Recently finished my Discrete Mathematics class.
 - 📫 You can reach out to me on discord @magsdal3na.

 <!---